rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 Metrics
 ~~~~~~~~~~~~

 The memory available to the system is used in three different ways:
-* Used by process running in the system, this value is under "actual_used" metric.
+ - Used by process running in the system, this value is under "actual_used" metric.
-* Used by kernel momery, this value is not returned from the check but can be deduced.
+ - Used by kernel momery, this value is not returned from the check but can be deduced.
-* Not used by either the running process or kernel, this value is under "free" metric.
+ - Not used by either the running process or kernel, this value is under "free" metric.

+For convenience, the system returns the value of used/free memory for the case of including kernel and excluding kernel so that you don't have to do the calculation in your head.

 +-------------------+----------------------------------------------------------------------------------+---------+
 | Metric            | Description                                                                      | Type    |